ebweinberger/eliWeinbergerWebsite/src/assets/markdown/thissite.md

 # This Website
 This website is built using Angular.
-I learned quite a few things about angular in the process.
+I learned quite a few things about Angular in the process.
 I have previous experience building node.js apps from scratch so I found switching to Angular pretty fun.
 It really takes away a lot of the headaches after you beat the learning curve.